simvue-io/docs/docs/python-client/retrieving-metadata.md

 As with the `Run` class, there must either be a valid `.simvue.ini` file in the user's home directory, a `simvue.ini` file in the current directory or the required environment variables must be defined.

 ## A single run
 The `get_run` method can be used to obtain details about a specified run.
-By default only basic information is returned, for example:
+By default only basic information is returned, which includes:
+* name,
+* current status,
+* folder,
+* timestamps (e.g. created, started, ended)

+For example:
 ```
 client.get_run('cool-scene')
 ```